 This book was written by legendary public speaker, guru, and entrepreneur Gary V.

-It is all about connecting with customers and beating the competition with hints of his previous books knowledge throw in.
+It is all about connecting with customers and beating the competition with hints of his previous books thrown in.

 It’s an all-around blueprint for social media marketing, and it has tons of great reviews online.